dzuluaga/tutorial-loggly-api-proxy/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# tutorial-loggly-api-proxy
+# Api Proxies Logging push model with Cloud Vendors - Loggly
-This tutorial provides a reference architecture for enabling APIs with Logging by leveraging Log Management Services such as Loggly, Papertrail, Raygun, etc. Apigee provides Node.js Logs capabilities.
-However, this topic is out of the scope of this tutorial.
+This tutorial provides a reference architecture for enabling APIs with Logging push model by leveraging Log Management Services such as Loggly, Papertrail, Raygun, etc. As mentioned above, the model described in this guide is based on the PUSH or POST model, in which API Proxies directly push logs to the log management platform.
+Apigee also provides out-of-the-box Node.js Logs capabilities to temporarily save logs, which can be retrieved by third party solutions under PULL model.
+However, for the sake of keeping this guide tight, this topic is out of the scope of this tutorial.
+So, stay tuned to learn more about the pull model in a separate article.
+For more information about these models and log management in general, take a look at [Logging and Log Management](http://shop.oreilly.com/product/9781597496353.do).

 ![Log Management for Modern APIs](https://www.dropbox.com/s/70g4kiyde2nwwt4/Log%20Management%20for%20Modern%20APIs.png?dl=1)